GoogleCloudPlatform/cloud-hackathons/hacks/httf-data/solutions.md

     --role="roles/aiplatform.user" --condition=None
 ```

+> **Note**
+> It might take up to a minute or two to propagate the IAM changes, so if after granting permissions you still get *Permission Denied* errors, try it a few more times.

 Now we can create the models (the versions in the endpoints are the latest versions at the time of writing this, you can use whatever version is the latest if those are obsolete).

+> **Note**
-> **Note** If you're copying the SQL statements to BigQuery Studio, make sure to remove the backslashes in front of the backticks.
+> If you're copying the SQL statements to BigQuery Studio, make sure to remove the backslashes in front of the backticks.
 Those backslashes are needed to escape the backticks when you run the statements from the CLI.

 ```shell
 bq query --use_legacy_sql=false <<EOF